The Unhappy Professional

 It’s not just the board that needs you.

-A partner who wants connection — but you’re too mentally tapped out
+A partner wants connection, but you’re too mentally tapped out

-Kids that see the stress in your eyes
+Kids see the stress in your eyes or the anger in your voice

-A guilt that creeps in for missing your own family dinners
+A guilt creeps in for missing your own family dinners

 What Therapy For Executives Can Do